-US-sourced and manufactured, this Travel Glove prioritizes durability and strength.
+US-sourced and manufactured, this Travel Glove bag prioritizes durability and strength.
 It can hold all full-size clubs and has an integrated handle for additional support.

 It has a limited warranty which is a definite plus because you can upgrade to full warranty.
 There is internal foam in this golf travel bag padding to protect your golf club while it has the capacity to hold golf shoes.